Group Risk & Compliance Promotion Framework

 Deepen Understanding of the Group’s Code of Conduct and Guidelines of Behavior

-We have formulated the Group’s Code of Conduct and Guidelines of Behavior, the basic standards of behavior which every officer and employee of the Group must implement and comply with.
+We have formulated the Group’s Code of Conduct (“Code”) and Guidelines of Behavior (“Guidelines”), the basic standards of behavior which every officer and employee of the Group must implement and comply with.
 They are available on our website and the company bulletin board to allow the employees to confirm the details at any time.

-All new recruits of the Group, including both the new college graduates and mid-career recruits, are given the booklet on the Code of Conduct and Guidelines of Behavior for deeper understanding.
-As part of dissemination efforts made on a regular basis, the educational programs for newly appointed officers and for new assistant managers were conducted in fiscal 2020 in line with the Code of Conduct and Guidelines of Behavior.
+All new recruits of the Group, including both the new graduates and mid-career recruits, are given the booklet on the Code and the Guidelines for deeper understanding.
+During fiscal 2021, as part of regular dissemination efforts, we conducted educational programs for different levels of employees, including newly appointed officers, new managers and assistant managers, and new recruits, in line with the Code and the Guidelines.

 Month-Long Group Compliance Promotion Campaign (October)